LoopOnCode/UnitySensor/README.md

 > <img width="50" align="right" src="./images/esdWarning.png" style="margin: 5px; display: block;">

 &#x26a0;&#xfe0f; **Caution**: Some electronic components are highly sensitive to Electrostatic Discharge and are damaged easily by this.
-Avoid direct contact with sensors, LED and the ESP
+Avoid direct contact with sensors, LED and the ESP.

 # Table of Contents<!-- omit from toc -->